 - Food or this month’s rent?

 The Food Bank of Northeast Arkansas partners with charitable agencies throughout Northeast Arkansas to distribute food to families in need.
-Approximately 5,100 people in Northeast Arkansas receive food assistance each week from a food pantry, soup kitchen, shelter or other program that is associated with the Food Bank of Northeast Arkansas.
 While all of the network agencies are vital to alleviating hunger in our communities, the Food Bank plays a special role as the warehousing and distribution facility.
 Through this unique and collaborative relationship, the Food Bank complements rather than competes with the efforts of these agencies.

 To find a food pantry or other program near you, refer to the map and click on the county in which you live.